cherinejoseph/cherinejoseph/README.md

 # <a href="https://www.linkedin.com/in/cherine-joseph/">Cherine</a>'s IT and Cybersecurity Project Portfolio 💻

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+My passion for IT and cybersecurity drives me to specialize in protecting IT systems through vulnerability management, security operations, and threat hunting.
+I thrive on tackling complex challenges to secure networks, identify risks, and enhance security processes.
+My goal is to stay ahead of evolving threats and help build resilient IT infrastructures.
+Feel free to explore my work and see how I’m contributing to stronger, more secure systems.

 ## ⚠️ Vulnerability Management Projects